 Now, you’ll notice that the dumpling recipe I’m sharing here today is a bit different.
 Why fix something that isn’t broken, right?

-This isn’t really a case of me fixing anything, but I have an old Slovenian cookbook at home that includes this dumpling recipe too, so I just had to try it out.
-While semolina dumplings are pretty traditional it’s only natural that people adapt them to their own taste.
-In this case the recipe adds butter and nutmeg, but while doing some research online I found that oil is often a substitute for butter.
-The butter and nutmeg really add some extra flavor and heartiness to the dumplings, so this is now my go-to recipe.
+This isn’t really a case of me fixing anything.
+But I have an old Slovenian cookbook at home that has a dumpling recipe, so I just had to try it out.
+This recipe adds butter and nutmeg, although I found out that oil is often used in place of butter too.
+However butter and nutmeg really add some extra flavor and heartiness.
+So this is now my go-to recipe.

 A little note on semolina:

 You’ll notice that I list both semolina and cream of wheat in my dumpling recipe.
-According to the internet they’re not exactly one and the same, and what the product is called differs a bit depending on where you live.
-For example, we call it “griess” over here (if you’re familiar with German recipes you’ve probably heard of this before)… really, what I’m using is the pale (almost) white type of semolina, also used to make hot cereal (cream of wheat), and that is what you should look for when getting your groceries.
+According to the internet they’re not exactly one and the same.
+What the product is called differs a bit depending on where you live.
+For example, we call it “griess” in Slovenia (if you’re familiar with German recipes you’ve probably heard of this before).
+What I’m using is the pale (almost) white type of semolina, also used to make hot cereal (cream of wheat), and that is what you should look for.

 A different type of semolina is used for making pasta, that one is yellow in color and grittier.